 Contact me and I will send you links to our 2016 and 2017 workaways videos!
 I also have Videos of our amazing dogs!

-In the past few months we have had Australia, Austria, Germany, Spain, Czech, France the USA and Holland, New Zealand (okay guy from The Netherlands was on his fourth trip here so Daan is family now) We are looking forward to meeting you next!
+In the past few months we have had Australia, Austria, Germany, Spain, Czech, France the USA UK, and Holland, New Zealand We are looking forward to meeting you next!

 To volunteer here you need to be a person who loves dogs!
 Not normal type of I love dogs, dogs are cool! but really love everything about them!
 Even when they are bad.
-Things like 9 dogs staring at you when you eat at the table not bothering you kind of dog love, or you don't mind sharing your bed with a dog that believes you are a guest staying in her room, how about being followed to the bathroom most of the time, I don't think I can truly put into words the dog person you need to be!
+Things like 9 dogs staring at you when you eat at the table not bothering you kind of dog love, or you don't mind sharing your bed with a dog that believes you are a guest staying in her room, how about being followed to the bathroom most of the time.
+You must be the type who sees dog hair as a fashion accessory.
+I don't think I can truly put into words the dog person you need to be!
 We do have some dogs that are a wee bit emotionally damaged and one that is very damaged, they are a bit different then the regular house dog but we love them anyways and I am positive most people would have given up on them long ago, not being first owners of them, I know many have written some of my pack, but I love them for the crazy doggos they are <3

 We have ponies and horses, so if you've not done a lot with either, this could be the place for you!
-We love people getting to live out life long or childhood dreams of working with and learning about the ponies and horses.
-This is not is not a main focus of the workaway program but is a fun thing to learn about in your spare time as just being with the horses is an experience you will never forget.
+We love people getting to live out life long or childhood dreams of working with and learning about the ponies.
 Working with the horses and ponies is generally for longer term commitments, of one month or more.
 If you are self directed and can work ponies and horses with little to no supervision, we will have a spot for you!
-You have to let me know if this is an area of interest as it not part of the workaway experience, it is more of a side thing where I get an opportunity to pass along the things others have passed on to me, we will be training ponies this winter! that means once they are good enough we will be skijoring with ponies and using the sleigh! always a fun time in the winter!
-Driving this winter has been added to the experience, as I had an accident at the end of October and surgery Nov 1 and require help with training up some ponies.
-Longer then 1-month commitment for this volunteer chance!
+You have to let me know if this is an area of interest as it not part of the workaway experience, it is more of a side thing where I get an opportunity to pass along the things others have passed on to me.
+We will be training ponies as soon as we have snow! that means once they are good enough we will be skijoring with ponies and using the sleigh! always a fun time in the winter!
+Driving in the winter has been added to the experience.
+This is weather dependent as I like to train the ponies in snow.

 We'd love to have people who are interested in taking photos, nature animals and less about hanging out indoors watching their phone of playing video games.